Visual disorders in humans can occur as a result of damage to the following anatomical structures:

-- optic nerve,
+- optic nerve

-- optic chiasm,
+- optic chiasm

-- optic tract,
+- optic tract

-- lateral geniculate body,
+- lateral geniculate body

-- geniculate-occipital tract,
+- geniculate-occipital tract

 Visual field defects

 |1.
-Unilateral lesion of optic nerve||Blindness in affected eye|
+Unilateral lesion of the optic nerve||Blindness of the affected eye|

 |3.
-Unilateral lesion of optic tract||Contralateral homonymous hemianopia|
+Unilateral lesion of the visual tract||Contralateral homonymous hemianopsia|

 |4.
-Unilateral lesion of optic radiation in Meyer's loop (anterior temporal lobe)||Contralateral upper quadrantanopia ("pie-in-the-sky")|
+Unilateral lesion of visual radiance in the Meyer loop (anterior part of the temporal lobe)||Contralateral upper quadrant anopsia ("pie in the sky")|

 |5.
-Unilateral lesion of optic radiation, medial part||Contralateral lower quadrantanopia|
+Unilateral lesion of visual radiance, medial part||Contralateral lower quadrant anopsia|

 |6.
-Lesion of occipital lobe||Homonymous hemianopia|
+Lesion of the occipital lobe||Homonymous hemianopsia|

 |7.
-Lesion of occipital pole (cortical areas)||Homonymous hemianopic central scotoma|
+Lesion of the occipital pole (cortical zones)||Homonymous hemianopic central scotoma|

 In the case of lesions of the visual pathway above the lateral geniculate body, pupillary reflexes are preserved.